-Our mission is to strengthen communities and individuals at every ages and stages of life through a culture of experiencing creative movement and music that promote human connection.
+Our mission is to strengthen communities and individuals at every age and stage of life through experiencing creative movement and music that promote human connection.

 We envision a culture of creative movement and music within families, community spaces, senior centers, neighborhoods nationally and globally.
-Utilizing the connectivity and healing agents of the arts, we envision Dance & Bmore’s community strengthening philosophy and techniques duplicated through training and certifications to prepare like minded arts facilitators for a more holistic approach to community building through arts and culture.
+By utilizing the connective and healing agents of the arts, we see Dance & Bmore’s community strengthening philosophy and techniques expanding through training and certifications that prepare like minded arts facilitators for a more holistic approach to community building through arts and culture.